finger563/cbsat/docs/_sources/design-time.txt

 at the end of the profile is the same as the latency at the beginning of the profile.

+The profile delay operation is implemented in :func:`networkProfile.Profile.Delay`.

 .. _routing_analysis:

 Routing Analysis